heather-desiree-carl-NLP-project/NLP-group-project/README.md

 - PHP is the most commonly used coding language
 - Some words were key identifiers to their language, such as "magento" for PHP and "model" for jupyter
 - Bigrams and Trigrams have variable phrases for each language and no major commonality across the different languages.
+- Java and JavaScript had no unique identifiers in their top words to their specific language

 ### Modeling:
 - Baseline Model: